platformsh/platformsh-docs/docs/src/development/variables/_index.md

 In the Drupal 9 template, the variable override takes place by creating a new variable composed of three distinct parts each separated by colons:

-- The prefix,
+- A prefix
-- The configuration object to override,
+- The configuration object to override
-- The property you want to set.
+- The property to set

-For example, to override the site name, set a variable named `drupalsettings:system.site:name` and give it the value you want.
+For example, to override the site name, set a variable named `drupalsettings:system.site:name`.

-To set that value with the [CLI](../../administration/cli/_index.md):
+To set that value with the [CLI](../../administration/cli/_index.md), run the following command:

 ``` bash
 platform variable:create --name "drupalsettings:system.site:name" --value "{{<variable "SITE_NAME" >}}"